Online Resource Allocation with Cancellations: Primal-Dual Algorithm for Single-Resource Environment

+We now briefly describe how to convert any fractional online algorithm for general instances into a randomized integral online algorithm, preserving its expected performance (on every instance) and thus maintaining its competitive ratio.

+This integral-to-fractional reduction relies on a simple, correlated, lossless randomized rounding algorithm.
+This algorithm first samples a random seed $\eta\sim\mathcal{U}[0,1]$ at the outset.
+Then, given a sequence of fractional allocations $\tilde{\alloc}_1,\dots,\tilde{x}_T$ produced (in an online fashion) by the fractional online algorithm, it allocates randomly and integrally to each online node $i$ upon its arrival in a correlated manner such that $\prob{\text{allocation at time } i} = \tilde{\alloc}_i$, and the probability of buying back the allocation made at time $i$ matches exactly the fraction of node $i$ bought back by the fractional online algorithm.
+See \Cref{alg:algorithm-randomized-reduction-single-resource} for formal details.
+This leads directly to the following proposition, with the proof deferred to \Cref{app:proof-integral-to-fractional-single}.

-\begin{theorem} In the single-resource environment, for any online algorithm $\ALG$ with the competitive ratio $\approxratio$ within the truncated weight continuum instances $\continstances$, \Cref{alg:algorithm reduction single resource} (with $\ALG$ as input) is valid and has a competitive ratio of $\approxratio$ within the class of all problem instances $\instances$. \end{theorem}
+\begin{restatable}{proposition}{thmintegralreduction} In the single-resource environment, for any fractional online algorithm $\ALG$ with the competitive ratio $\approxratio$ within all instances $\instances$, \Cref{alg:algorithm-randomized-reduction-single-resource} (with $\ALG$ as input) is a feasible randomized integral online algorithm and has the competitive ratio $\approxratio$ within all instances $\instances$. \end{restatable}

-At a high level, the proof of \Cref{prop:algorithm reduction single resource} relies on the following two-step argument.
-Firstly, we introduce a variant model (\Cref{def:lemon juice model}) where, in addition to allocation and buyback decisions, the decision maker has the ability to specify a \emph{discounted per-unit price} (which is weakly smaller than the current edge weight) for each allocation.
-We demonstrate that it is straightforward to convert online algorithms for truncated weight continuum instances in the base model to online algorithms for general instances in the discounted-allocation model.
-In the second step, we establish an equivalence between the base model and discounted-allocation model for general instances.
-See the full proof in Appendix~\ref{sec:apx-general-reduction-proof}.